Top Cryptocurrency Trends for 2021-2025

 (More on that later)

-Other large financial gatekeepers are shepherding in this new era by making it easier for consumers to transact in cryptocurrencies.
+Lage financial gatekeepers are making it easier for consumers to transact in cryptocurrencies.

 Further, the Chicago Mercantile Exchange (CME) is introducing ether-based futures contracts on February 7, 2021.